 For starters, what are lithium batteries?

 Lithium-ion based batteries use a lithium metal inside the battery to store energy for later use.
 Different lithium battery chemistries use different “ions,” but all are sort of lumped under this category.
+In this article, we’re specifically talking about lithium iron phosphate battery chemistry.

-Regardless of chemistry, these batteries are rechargeable and tend to have higher energy capacities compared to other types of batteries.
+But regardless of chemistry, these batteries are rechargeable and tend to have higher energy capacities compared to other types of batteries.
 Lithium batteries are becoming much more popular due to their energy capacity, allowing for smaller and lighter batteries.
 These batteries power many things, from tiny electronics to entire towns.

 Lithium battery technology has taken a serious bite out of the traditional lead-acid battery market, particularly in the RV and marine space.
 This is due to the myriad of benefits they provide, including greater power density and low maintenance, just to name a few.